phluid61/internet-drafts/rfc8089-bis-info/draft.md

 the path, usually with all backslash "\\" characters replaced with slashes "/".

-To interpret such URIs, the core `auth-path` rule can be replaced with the following:
+To interpret such URIs, the core `auth-path` rule can be extended with the following definitions:

 ~~~~~~~~~~
-   auth-path      = [ file-auth ] path-absolute
-                  / unc-authority path-absolute
+   auth-path      =/ unc-authority path-absolute

    unc-authority  = 2*3"/" file-host